 The Achensee is 9 km long, 1,3 km at its widest point and 133 metre at its deepest.
 Its water is so clean, you can drink it.
 If you’re lucky, you will spot Alpine marmots, chamois (a goat-antelope) and Alpine ibexes (Steinbock) in the surrounding Karwendel Nature Park.

-The villages of Pertisau, Maurach and Achenkirch are closest to the lake.
+The villages of Pertisau, Maurach, and Achenkirch are closest to the Lake Achensee.
 Naturally, they all provide a wide choice of hotels, guesthouses, holiday apartments and restaurants.

 In my opinion, this pretty lakeside village has more of a holiday feel to it than Maurach or Achenkirch.
 People have been coming here for centuries to relax and practice their hobbies.
 It was a favourite hunting ground of Emperor Maximillian I, also called the “last knight”.
 He even had a hunting lodge built here in the 1400s.

 Pertisau is home to the oldest golf club in Tyrol and is the starting point for many other sporting activities – both in and out of the water.
 It’s on the border of the Karwendel Nature Park, with easy access to three stunning valleys – the Falzthurntal, the Gerntal and the Tristenautal.

 Achenkirch is a municipality on the northernmost shore of the lake and is spread out over an area that stretches all the way to the German border.
 Its popularity among famous German writers such as Ludwig Steub and Peter Rosegger helped to establish the Achensee as a summer resort.

 The brave can swim in the nippy water of the public bathing area, while golf enthusiasts can practice their swing on the 9-hole golf course.
 Interesting buildings include the old Scholastika customs station, dating to the time salt was transported across the lake.